 This chapter presents the findings and results of this thesis.
-First, findings will be presented from the analysis of the collected data from direct observation, semi-structured interviews and a thorough desk research on documents.
-These findings will be presented in eight different themes that are inductively derived from the observations and semi-structured interviews, in which the analysed documents have a complementing role.
+First, findings will be presented from the analysis of the collected data.
+These findings will be presented in eight different themes that are inductively derived from the observations and semi-structured interviews, in which the data analysed from the documents have a complementing role.
 A further explanation will be given in section 6.1.
-Consequently, the findings will be structured according to the multi-level concept in section 6.2.
-In this way the findings are structured according to three governance levels, to give a concise synopsis of the findings.
+Consequently, a synopsis of the findings will be given according to the multi-level concept in section 6.2.
+In this way the findings are structured according to three governance levels, to give a concise overview of the findings.
+The findings and results of the analysis shown in first two sections are part of the descriptive framework of the conceptual model.

-After structuring the findings in multi-level perspective, the results will be presented and discussed on the hand of the theoretical framework in section 6.3.
+Secondly, the results of the analysis in section 6.3 are part of the prescriptive framework of the conceptual model.
 This happens by following the steps of the of the transition management-cycle.
-First, results and outcomes on the role of SSC in the municipality of Utrecht will be presented and discussed.
-Secondly, on a strategic level results will be presented in a wider frame of the energy transition based on future images and visions.
-Finally, a synthesis of the results will be presented as an outcome on a tactical level.
-In this transition agenda, policy recommendations will be given as a final result in the form of an institutional design.
+First, results on the role of Smart Solar Charging in the municipality of Utrecht will be presented in section 6.3.1.
+Then, on a strategic level results will be presented in a wider frame of the energy transition based on future images and visions from the interviewees in section 6.3.2.
+Finally, a synthesis of the results will be presented in a transition agenda on a tactical level 6.3.3.
+In this agenda, policy recommendations will be given as a final result in the form of an institutional design.

-6.1 Themes
+6.1 Findings in Themes

-In chapter 5.3 the interview guide was presented including the stimulating and constraining factors, which had been summarized (figure 14).
-An overview of the factors from the interview guide and the identification of the interviewees on these factors is presented in table 6.1 and 6.2.
-Although the factors from table 6.1 were the input for the semi-structured interviews, they will not be the exact output for the themes in this chapter.
-As these factors were based on prior knowledge before the collection of empirical data slight differences were found in the degree of importance, for which they are sharpened.
-Based on the output of the direct observation and the semi-structured interviews eight different themes came forward.
-As a result from the identification of interviewees on these factors and based on the overlap between subjects or themes in the interviews searched for by the researcher these themes were found, which are presented in table 6.3.
+In section 5.3 the interview guide was presented including the stimulating and constraining factors, which had been summarized (figure 14).
+An overview of the factors from the interview guide and the degree of identification of the interviewees on these factors is presented in table 4 and 5 respectively.
+Based on the identification of the interviewees and prior knowledge of the researcher the themes presented in table 6 are deductively and inductively derived.
 The degree is based on the perception of the researcher while keeping the research questions and goals in mind.
-These degrees has been translated to the values presented in table 6.3.
-Furthermore, in some of the sections footnotes are given, which refer to the document used as complementing the data from the direct observation or semi-structured interview.
+Furthermore, in some of the sections footnotes are given, which refer to the document used as complementing data to the empirical data.
 Furthermore, statements from the interviews are given to support the findings.
 It should be noted that these statements are translated from Dutch to English as literally as possible.
 However, for this reason it could be that interpretations could differ.
-In case of confusion or whenever something is unclear, information can be asked for at the author of the thesis.
+In case of confusion or unclear aspects, information can be asked for at the author of the thesis.